mechanicpanic/JetBrains_TestAssignment/README.md

 <a href="url"><img src="https://github.com/mechanicpanic/JetBrains_TestAssignment/blob/master/welcome.PNG" height="350"></a>

-The sidebar on the left the main means of navigation in Grafana.
+The sidebar on the left is the main means of navigation in Grafana.
   * In the **Configuration** menu (gear icon), click the **Add Data Source** button.
   * Search for the **TestData DB** data source and select it.
   * Make sure the **Default** switch is on.